 How to Know When Your Car Insurance Settlement Offer is Too Low

-Last Updated on
+Last Updated on August 21, 2020

 However, there are other times when the insurance company does not pay as much as it should on a claim.
 What do you do in this case?
 How do you know if the company is just trying to save a few bucks at your expense?
 Should you hire a lawyer to help you get more money?
 Below, we’re answering every question you might have about low car insurance settlement offers.

-Preparing for Claims
+Preparing for Auto Insurance Claims

 Generally speaking, claims adjusters will base their value on a combination of factors, including the KBB and average values in your area.
 So, you can take your car to a few local dealers and body shops to determine what it’s worth.
-If you already have had your claim, you can still ask around.
+If you already have filed your claim, you can still ask around.
 Just let them know the condition of the car (be honest!) prior to the accident, year and mileage, and if there are any customizations.

 The Settlement Check is Still Too Low